Record Purchases with Purchase Invoices

 Purchasing non-inventory items

 The lines on a purchase invoice can be of the Resource or Item type.
-Item cards can be further classified as of the Inventory, Service, or Non-Inventory type, which specifies if the item is a physical inventory unit, a labour time unit (also applicable for resources), or a physical unit that is not kept in inventory.
+Item cards can be further classified as of the Inventory, Service, or Non-Inventory type, which specifies if the item is a physical inventory unit, a labor time unit (also applicable for resources), or a physical unit that is not kept in inventory.
 Learn more at Register New Items.
 The purchase invoice process is the same for all mentioned types.

 With the Resource purchase line type, you can also purchase external resources, for example, to invoice a vendor for work delivered.
 Learn more at Set Up Resources.